-Clear Coat is environmentally-conscious with no VOCs and easy soap and water clean-up.
-If you prefer to watch a video tutorial, you can find it at the bottom of this page.
+Clear Coat is environmentally-conscious with no ultra low VOCs and easy soap and water clean-up.

 If you’ve ever used our Tough Coat before, you will likely notice that Clear Coat has less of a learning curve to it, so it’s ideal for beginner painters.
 If you’re wondering what makes these two finishing products different, here’s a bit more information:

-Make sure you allow your paint to dry for a minimum of 24 hours before you apply any kind of top coat.
+It is very important to make sure that you let your last coat of paint dry for at least 24 hours before proceeding with Clear Coat, otherwise you may end up with a streaky finish.
 If your work space is cold or particularly humid, you’ll definitely want to wait even longer so your paint coats have plenty of time to dry all the way through.

 Just like with our Tough Coat, Clear Coat should never be shaken.
 Instead, open up your jar and give it a good stir for about one minute to make sure all the ingredients are combined well.
 If you shake the jar, you can incorporate bubbles which will show up on your finish.